saulpw/visidata/docs/api/columns.rst

 This function should accept a string and do a reasonable conversion, like Python ``int`` and ``float`` do.
 And like those builtin types, this function should produce a reasonable baseline arithmetic identity when passed no parameters (or None).

-Applications should generally call getTypedValue, so that the value they get is consistently typed.
+Computations should generally call ``getTypedValue``, so that the values being used are consistently typed.

 If the underlying value is None, the result will be a ``TypedWrapper``, which provides the baseline value for purposes of comparison, but a stringified version of the underlying value for display.